Bakumenko/GoGinRestApi/README.md

 ### Configs:
 For input password from db you needed to create **.env** file with **DB_PASSWORD=**

-Other configs for db is in config.yml.
+Other configs for db are in config.yml.

-You can change port of server in cinfig.yml too
+You can change port of server in config.yml too

 ![plot](images/go2.png)